 So as one small indication of what is to come—and as part of celebrating the first decade of A New Kind of Science—starting today, when Wolfram|Alpha is computing, it will no longer display a simple rotating geometric shape, but will instead run a simple program (currently, a 2D cellular automaton) from the computational universe found by searching for a system with the right kind of visually engaging behavior.

 (This is the second of a series of posts related to next week’s tenth anniversary of A New Kind of Science.
-The previous post covered developments since the book was published.)
+The previous post covered developments since the book was published; the next covers its future.)

 “You’re destroying the heritage of mathematics back to ancient Greek times!”
 With great emotion, so said a distinguished mathematical physicist to me just after A New Kind of Science was published ten years ago.
 I explained that I didn’t write the book to destroy anything, and that actually I’d spent all those years working hard to add what I hoped was an important new chapter to human knowledge.
 And, by the way—as one might guess from the existence of Mathematica—I personally happen to be quite a fan of the tradition of mathematics.